 HOME Program Funds Allocation

-The amount of OHFA’s allocation of HOME funds for Program Year 2022 is unavailable at this time but is anticipated to be similar to the allocation for Program Year 2021, which was approximately $8.6 million.
+The amount of OHFA’s allocation of HOME funds for Program Year 2023 is unavailable at this time..
+However, it is anticipated to be similar to the allocation for Program Year 2022, which was approximately $9.7 million.
 The exact amount will be determined via formula by HUD.

 All amounts or percentages set forth in this Application packet may be changed at the discretion of OHFA, except where mandated by HOME Program Rules.
 Such decisions shall be based upon demand, need, efficient resource use, and other program relevant considerations.